g-filomena/GeoMason-light/README.md

 * javatuples;
 * jts.

-geomason-light requires that the jar files for the above dependencies are in the user's java class path or amongst the external libraries of the user's Project in Eclipse.
+GeoMason-light requires that the jar files for the above dependencies are in the user's java class path or amongst the external libraries of the user's Project in Eclipse.